 - Join the email advocacy network of the Virginia Catholic Conference and get updates and action alerts on relevant legislative issues at the state level.
 Go to www.vacatholic.org and follow the link to input your email address.

-- Join the email advocacy network of NETWORK, the national Catholic lobby.
+- Join the email advocacy network of NETWORK, the national Catholic social justice lobby.
 This is set up very similarly to the Virginia Catholic Conference, with updates and action alerts, but at the national level.
 Visit www.networklobby.org and click on “Join our email list.”

 - Read documents/literature/articles; engage in discussions with those around you; inform yourself about what is happening and what stance the Catholic church encourages you to take.
 Helpful links include the United States Conference of Catholic (www.usccb.org) and the Faithful Citizenship ministry of the USCCB (www.faithfulcitizenship.org).